adriens/katacoda-scenarios/sdkman/java/step3.md

 Test your java environment now (you have switched to `11.0.10-open`).

-Since now, let's use dedicated `sdk` commands to manage our environment:
+Since now, let's use dedicated `sdk` commands to manage our environment.
+Take a look at what we are currently using :

 ```
 sdk current